 Throughout the year, I will be posting some articles and ideas here that may be useful.

 As I noted on my office door earlier this year…”You can’t get a rainbow without a little rain.”
 We don’t yet know what good things God has planned for us after these trying times.
 My hope is that we remain hopeful about the future, resilient in our attitude, and persevere in our positivity!

 Feel free to contact me at any time if you have specific concerns or suggestions.
 God bless you!

 This link below will provide some tools and ideas to try if you find your child is experiencing some difficulties with anger, communicating how they feel, self-esteem, or misbehavior.
 These approaches are often used in play therapy, but some may be practical for you at home.

-I wanted to remind you of these easy ways to unwind and have fun in the link below:
+I wanted to remind you of these other easy ways to unwind and have fun in the link below: